chrisburnell/chrisburnell.com/src/posts/notes/2024-05-02-early-2024-web-components.md

 ---
 date: 2024-05-02T12:00:00+0800
-title: Web Components from early 2024
+title: Web Components from Early 2024
 description: I’ve been having a lot of fun creating reusable Web Components, so here are three that I’ve built and been using this so far this year.
 tags:
   - weblogpomo